 2000 - Suu Kyi is stopped by police when she attempts to travel to the countryside on 24 August.
 This standoff, during which she and her supporters again remain camped by the roadside, lasts until 2 September when she is forced to return to the capital.

 On 21 September she attempts to travel to the northern city of Mandalay by train but is not permitted to board.
 Suu Kyi is placed under house arrest and 92 members of the NLD are detained.

 Talks between Suu Kyi and the junta commence in October.
 The junta is said to be prepared to allow a return to democracy provided there is a transitional power-sharing arrangement between themselves and the NLD.
 They also want guaranteed immunity from prosecution for past human rights abuses, and a commitment from Suu Kyi that she will give up any personal political ambition.

 2002 - Following a secret meeting between Suu Kyi and Than Shwe in January the junta steps up the release of political prisoners and the NLD is allowed to reopen 35 of its branches in Rangoon.

-On 6 May, Suu Kyi is released from her 19-month detention.
+Suu Kyi is released from her 19-month house arrest on 6 May.
 The restrictions on her political activity are lifted.
 She is free to travel around the country and to lead the NLD, although her activities will be closely monitored by the junta.

-In the closing months of the year Suu Kyi makes extensive tours of the country's regional areas.
+Suu Kyi undertakes extensive tours of the country's regional areas.
 She is enthusiastically received by the people but regularly subjected to harassment from the authorities and the government-backed Union Solidarity and Development Association (USDA), which is chaired by Than Shwe.

 2003 - On 27 May, to mark the 13th anniversary of the NLD's landslide victory in the still unrecognised general election, Suu Kyi makes her strongest statement against the junta since her release from house arrest in May 2002.